tjvantoll/articles/speaking-tips/article.md

 The thing is, it’s hard to keep people’s attention on anything, and tech topics aren’t the world’s most engaging material.
 As a speaker there are a few things you can do to help keep your audience’s attention.

-The simplest things you can do is to poll the audience at given points in your talks.
+The simplest thing you can do is poll your audience at given points in your talks.
 I often do this before I introduce a new topic.
 For example, in a talk I recently gave called _One Project.
 One Language.
 Three Apps._ I used the slide below to introduce two frameworks, NativeScript and React Native.

 ![](frameworks.png)